JustinMorgan/universal-boilerplate/README.md

     * **If you want to change your global Git settings:** Copy them into your home directory (this is `~` on Linux or `%HOMEPATH%` on Windows).

 Note: I typically put `.gitconfig` in my home folder and `.gitignore` in one project root at a time.
 That way I can have project-specific gitignore settings while using the same command shortcuts everywhere.

-## Even quicker setup (Node.js only)

-Simply clone this repo, delete the `.git/` folder and everything but `.gitconfig` and `.gitignore`, and use it as the root of your new development project.

 # Usage